Cartels and Price Fixing Defence Lawyers

 If a company and its directors are found guilty of price fixing or setting up a business cartel, the organisation could face the following consequences:

-- A fine of up to 10% of the company’s total turnover
+- A fine of up to 10% of the company’s annual worldwide turnover

 - Seizure of assets